Capacity-building and knowledge transfer on decent work for migrant workers

 Description

-The aim of this pre-defined project is to enhance the knowledge and capacity of the Cypriot authorities, social partners and other relevant stakeholders to ensure fair and decent working conditions for migrant workers in Cyprus, based on exchange of good practice from Norway.
+The aim of this pre-defined project was to enhance the knowledge and capacity of the Cypriot authorities, social partners and other relevant stakeholders to ensure fair and decent working conditions for migrant workers in Cyprus, based on exchange of good practice from Norway.

 Information on the projects funded by the EEA and Norway Grants is provided by the Programme and Fund Operators in the Beneficiary States, who are responsible for the completeness and accuracy of this information.